Our ultimate Venice attractions guide outlining the best things to do in Venice

 8. Burano Island

-With much to see including the 13th-century church of Santa Caterina, traditional local restaurants like the Trattoria Al Gatto Nero serving fresh seafood and pasta.
-Burano Island is perfect for getting away from the busy streets of Venice for a little while and to slow things down.
-Take a stroll through the streets or a Gondola ride as you take in the brightly coloured buildings.
+There's plenty to explore, including the 13th-century church of Santa Caterina and traditional local restaurants like Trattoria Al Gatto Nero, which serves fresh seafood and pasta.
+Burano Island is an ideal escape from the bustling streets of Venice, perfect for a leisurely stroll through its streets or a relaxing gondola ride amidst the brightly coloured architecture.

 9. Lido Island